 As you can see, Chime’s overdraft protection is higher and easier to access.
 Still, both digital banks provide this valuable service to their customers, even if Chime is a bit better in this regard.

 As far as other fees go, Chime lets you use ATMs without any fees, and it doesn’t charge any monthly fees.
-You can even get a free debit card replacement if you lose your current one or think it has been compromised.
+If you lose your debit card or think it has been compromised, you can get a free debit card replacement.

-Current also provides fee-free ATM access and doesn’t charge any monthly fees if you are a basic account holder.
+A Current account comes with fee-free ATM access and doesn’t charge any monthly fees if you are a basic account holder.
 Remember, Premium members do have to pay $4.99 per month for things like early deposit access.
 They also provide debit card replacement, but it costs you $5 per request.

 Both Current and Chime offer instant peer-to-peer transfers.
 This makes it very easy for you to send cash to your friends or family members from the comfort of home.
 Luckily, there are no fees for instant peer-to-peer transfers from either of these digital banking providers.